Updated March 23, 2023

 - Please view all the offsets of our Consumers.

 - Create partitions of our topics.

 - List all Consumer Groups, describe the Consumer Groups, delete Consumer Group info and reset Consumer Group offsets.

-If we want to use an UI based tool, we can use Kafka Tool which can be downloaded from the following webpage:
+If we want to use a UI based tool, we can use this, which can be downloaded from the following webpage:

-This application is available for free for personal use, but we need to purchase a license for commercial use.
+This application is available for free for personal use, but we need to purchase a commercial use license.
 The good thing about it is its availability for Mac, Windows and Linux Systems.

 Top 3 Types of Kafka Tools